tetsuo/tetsuo.github.io/articles/fp-denotational.md

 By eliminating exceptions and other side effects, languages like Haskell ensure that every function has a well-defined mathematical meaning, which brings us to the heart of our discussion.

-# Denotational Semantics in a Nutshell
+# Denotational semantics in a nutshell

 Imagine a box `⟦⟧` that evaluates programs into mathematical objects.
 You place any syntactic expression inside, and the box gives you its corresponding value.
 For example, if we write: